UsabilityDynamics/advanced-require/Readme.md

   - load( path ): Load a module or a directory.
   - modules( path ): Loads all immediate modules within a specified path.
+  - fetch( path ): Finds all immediate modules within a specified path, creates a reference object, but does not require.
-  - module( path ): Load a single module - if module not found at give path, will traverse up the directory chain until a match is found, or run out of directories.
+  - module( path ): Load a single module - if module not found at give path will traverse up the directory chain looking for a match.
   - defaults( config ): Configure module settings and default options.
   - on( 'module_id', event ): Emits events when regarding certain modules, as per configuration.